Skip to contents

 #> colData names(4): sample modbase n_reads readInfo

-This will create a RangedSummarizedExperiment object with positions in rows:
+This will create a RangedSummarizedExperiment object with rows corresponding to individual genomic positions:

 # rows are positions...